Maharashtra State Electricity Distribution Company Limited: References

-Major achievements post restructuring
+Major achievements post-restructuring

-Energisation of Agricultural Pumps: Maharashtra has a record number, highest as compared to any state, of agricultural pumps energized so far.
+Maharashtra has a record number, highest as compared to any state, of agricultural pumps energized so far.
 The number is about 30 lakhs.
-Earlier, there used to be a long list of pending applications and the farmers used to wait for years together for supply.
+Earlier, there was a long list of pending applications and the farmers used to wait for years together for supply.
 The issue was addressed in a proper perspective by MSEDCL.
 Nowadays about 1 lakh agricultural pumps are energized every year.
 MSEDCL, in a year or two, would be in a position to grant agricultural connections on-demand on par with other categories of consumers.

 Loss reduction

-In 5 years, MSEDCL reduced distribution losses from 35% to 20% through various drives such as:
+In five years, MSEDCL reduced distribution losses from 35% to 20% through various drives such as:

-Anti theft drive
+Anti-theft drive

 This is being implemented on regular basis.
 MSEDCL has established 50 flying squads functioning under Security and Enforcement department to detect and handle power theft cases quickly.

 Meter shifting

 For many consumers, meters were installed in hard-to-access places, making theft easy to conceal.
 MSEDCL, therefore, decided to shift all meters to the front of buildings to make them as conspicuous as possible.
 This project is currently in progress on a large scale.